-Using the latest techniques, proven innovations, with 35 years of surgical experience (40,000 cataract surgeries and 80,000 eye surgeries) and our state-of-the-art facilities, Dr. Stuart Kaufman is one of Tampa Bay’s premier cataract surgeons.
-The skill to perform precise cataract procedures comes from years of training, dedication and experience.
+Using the latest techniques and proven innovations in our state-of-the-art facilities, Dr. Stuart Kaufman MD and Dr. Jonathan Kaufman MD are Tampa Bay’s premier cataract surgeons.
+The skill to perform precise cataract procedures comes from years of training, dedication, and experience.

 There has been a rapid evolution in cataract treatment over the past few years, which translates to added patient benefits, including improved visual outcomes and faster recoveries.
 Phacoemulsification is a quick outpatient procedure that corrects vision with little discomfort and a rapid return to normal activities.
 It requires a tiny incision and breaks up the cataract with ultrasound waves.
 Next, a soft flexible synthetic intraocular lens (IOL) is inserted into the lens capsule of the eye.
 There are also premium lifestyle lens options like Crystalens®, ReSTOR™, Tecnis Multifocal™, and TRULIGN™ to provide distant, near, and intermediate vision.
 For those patients that have astigmatism, we offer procedures like limbal relaxing incisions and lens implant options such as monofocol toric lenses or the accommodating toric TRULIGN™ lens implant.
 In most cases, the incision is so small that the eye heals rapidly with little or no discomfort.
 Eye drops are used after cataract surgery and the patient is asked to refrain from swimming or water activities for two weeks.